Complete Guide to Making Perfect Cupcakes

-This varies by cupcake recipe.
-I STRONGLY recommend baking a test cupcake if you are trying a new recipe.
+The height you should fill a cupcake liner varies by cupcake recipe.
+I STRONGLY recommend baking a test cupcake if you are trying a new recipe:

-Fill your test cupcake liners halfway and see how high the cupcake rises.
-Some recipes don’t rise at all and others will double in size.
+- See how high the cupcake rises.
+Some cupcake recipes don’t rise at all, while others will double in size.

 How to Tell When Cupcakes Are Done

 There are two main ways to test cupcakes for doneness.
 One is the toothpick test.
 Stick a toothpick into a cupcake.
 If it comes out dry, the cupcake is done.
 If it is still wet, return the cupcake tin to the oven for another five minutes and test again.

 The second way to tell is simply to touch a cupcake and see if it springs back.

 Once the the cupcakes are done, remove them from the cupcake tins as soon as you can touch them and let them cool on a cooling rack or on your counter.

 My best cupcake recipes are my vanilla cupcakes and chocolate cupcakes – both have been extensively tested and are used by bakers and bakeries all over the world.
 My popular birthday cupcakes are a variation of my vanilla cupcakes.

 That said, the sky is the limit when in comes to cupcake flavors!
 Try carrot cake cupcakes, strawberry cupcakes, banana cupcakes, or angel food cupcakes for some delicious varieties.
 Or, bake seasonally-appropriate cupcakes off of my list of top fall cupcakes.

 Frosting for Cupcakes